 Linda’s photograph of Eric Clapton for Rolling Stone magazine’s 11th May 1968 issue made her the first female photographer to have work featured on the magazine’s cover

 In 1967, after being named US female photographer of the year, Linda was in London to shoot an assignment on the ‘Swinging Sixties’.
 Linda met Paul McCartney at the Bag O’Nails Club and then again four days later at the launch of Sgt.
 Pepper’s Lonely Hearts Club Band at Brian Epstein’s house in Belgravia.
-A year later they married at Marylebone Registry Office, London, March 12th, 1969.
+Two years later they married at Marylebone Registry Office, London, March 12th, 1969.

 After receiving credits on Paul’s solo album RAM, Linda joined Paul on stage, as keyboard player and vocalist, in Wings.
 Throughout her time in Wings Linda documented her travels and family life on and off stage.
 She went on to write and record several songs of her own, including ‘Seaside Woman’, released in 1977 through Epic Records in the US, under the band name Suzy and The Red Stripes.
 Linda’s album Wide Prairie was release posthumously in 1998.